Seabhac-94/zac_allen_portfolio/README.md

 ### Shutter
 Milestone Project 4
 <br>
-Utilsing HTML5, CSS3, Bootstrap, Python, Django Frameworks and MySql, I created a full responsive e-commerce store, that allowed users to add products to cart, and checkout with them.
+Utilsing HTML5, CSS3, Bootstrap, Python, Django Frameworks and MySql, I created a fully responsive e-commerce store, that allowed users to add products to cart, and checkout with them.
 The site also contains a fully functioning careers section where applicants can apply for job postings set by the company.
 <br>
-For launched site visit: <a href="https://shutter-ecommerce.herokuapp.com/">Zac Allen Photography</a>
+For launched site visit: <a href="https://shutter-ecommerce.herokuapp.com/">Shutter</a>
 <br>
-For repository visit: <a href="https://github.com/Seabhac-94/shutter">Zac Allen Photography - Github</a>
+For repository visit: <a href="https://github.com/Seabhac-94/shutter">Shutter - Github</a>